-The importer of record must fill out and sign the Power of Attorney which gives Freightclear ( serviced by WCS International Inc.) the authority to take custody of and clear your goods through US Customs.
+The importer of record must fill out and sign the Power of Attorney which grants Freightclear ( serviced by WCS International Inc.) the authority to clear your goods through US Customs.
 If you are importing as a company, an authorized executive must sign the POA.
 An IRS letter proving corporate association with an EIN# will need to be provided.
 If importing as an individual, you sign the POA and provide a drivers license and valid SS#.
 Your SS# is your customs importer ID.

 The Importer of Record is responsible for ISF Filing

 The Importer of Record is required to submit the Importer Security Filing.
 The Importer is the party causing the goods to arrive within the limits of a port in the United States by vessel.
 Typically, the Importer is the goods’ owner, purchaser, consignee, or agent such as a licensed customs broker.
 However, for foreign cargo remaining on board, the Importer is the carrier.
 For immediate exportation and transportation and exportation in-bond shipments, and goods to be delivered to a foreign trade zone (FTZ), the Importer is the party filing the documentation

 Get ISF Filing Quotes and Service Now..agents on call

 Get a quote on customs clearance and ISF Filing thru international ocean ports and airports.
 From pallet loads to full containers , we do it all.